richard-cox/provisioning/README.md

 ## Notes

-The Dashboard changes in the `cluster-prov-extensions` branch are required for this extension to work.
+The Dashboard changes in the `rancher/dashboard` repo's `cluster-prov-extensions` branch are required for this extension to work.

 This extension adds a new provisioner 'Example` - this illustrates a customer provisioner that leverages the RKE2 flow
 - this leveraged the same Cloud Credential and Machine Config components as with Node Drivers - but does not